Who We Are

 Adeola went on to study economics at the university of east London and then completed his masters degree at the university college of London UCL in international public policy .

-He then went on to work with Barclays uk for three years before before joining Warwickshire vision support where he served as a member of the board of trustees for another two years.
+He then went on to work with Barclays uk for three years before joining Warwickshire vision support where he served as a member of the board of trustees for another two years.

-Vice Chair, Nigeria
+Vice Chair, Executive chief information officer, Nigeria